Our content related to Clinical Leads and other paediatric leadership roles

 This ethical framework is a modification of guidance developed for treatment decisions relating to adults.
 The principles relating to decisions for children in the setting of the pandemic are the same as those for adults.
 The framework emphasises that decisions should be ethically consistent and app...

 RCPCH is launching a new data collection and reporting tool to track the impact of COVID-19 on child health services.
 Dr Jay and Professor Bishop explain why it is so important to capture changes to services during this period.

-This is a data collection and reporting tool to support child health services during the COVID-19 pandemic.
-We ask representatives, such as the paediatric clinical lead, to respond on behalf of their Trust or Health Board on a weekly basis.
-Questions relate to service capacity, staffing, PPE, testin...
+This project collects and reports data to support child health services during the COVID-19 pandemic.
+We ask representatives, such as the paediatric clinical lead, to respond on behalf of their Trust or Health Board.
+The data are reported back regularly to support service planning, and to be used as...

 Our annual, national reports, 'Care processes and outcomes' highlight the main findings on the quality of care for children and young people with diabetes mellitus in England and Wales.
 On this page you can download our latest and previous reports, and find links to our reports especially for parent...

 The National Neonatal Audit Programme (NNAP) works to improve standards of neonatal care in England, Scotland, Wales and the Isle of Man.
 We aim to make the information we gather and share in our annual reports accessible by publishing 'Your baby's care', our guide for parents and carers.
 You can do...